-One game stood between Praggnanandhaa and the World Chess Championship final.
+One match stood between Praggnanandhaa and the World Chess Championship final.

 It was September 2023 in Baku.
-He had just beaten Magnus Carlsen in the semifinal of the FIDE World Cup, ending Carlsen’s run in the tournament.
-In the final, he faced Carlsen again.
-Carlsen won both classical games, then won the rapid tiebreak.
+In the final of the FIDE World Cup, he faced Magnus Carlsen.
+Praggnanandhaa won the first classical game.
+Carlsen won the second to level the match.
+Then Carlsen won the rapid tiebreak.
 Praggnanandhaa was 17 years old.
 He had come within a tiebreak of becoming the youngest player ever to reach a World Championship match.

 He went back to the tournament circuit.
 In January 2024, he won the Tata Steel Chess Masters in Wijk aan Zee, the most prestigious classical supertournament of the year.
 In January 2025, he won it again.
 No player had won Tata Steel in back-to-back years since Carlsen dominated the event in his prime.
 Praggnanandhaa was 19 years old.

-He is now heading to the Candidates Tournament 2026 in Larnaca, Cyprus, starting March 28.
+He is now heading to the Candidates Tournament 2026 in Paphos, Cyprus, starting March 29.
 If he wins the Candidates, he challenges Gukesh Dommaraju, the reigning World Chess Champion, for the title.

 Track Praggnanandhaa and all FIDE top-100 players live on Shatranj Live.